groundcat/mastodon-rss-bot/README.md

 ## Getting Started

-This instruction will get you a copy of the RSS/Atom subscription bot up and running on your website hosting panel, local machine or a VPS.

 This bot retrieves the latest item from the RSS/Atom feed and post it to your Mastodon account automatically.
+You can run the bot in your website hosting panel or a VPS under the php environment.

 ## Prerequisites

-An environment with php5.6+
+php5.6+

 This file needs to work with rss-php, which is a small and easy-to-use library for consuming RSS and Atom feeds.
 You can download rss-php [here](https://github.com/dg/rss-php).